yuichi-takeuchi/tUtility/README.md

 # tUtility
 This procedure (tUtility) offers a GUI (control panel) for general purpose analyses with necessory library.
-This is written by Yuichi Takeuchi PhD and mainly used for analyses and figure preparation of in vitro patch-clamp recordings.
+This is written for analyses and figure preparation of in vitro patch-clamp recordings.
 But it can be utilized for other analyses including in vivo intra- and extracellular recordings, calcium imagings etc.

 ## Getting Started